iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-06-23.md

 Following Jack’s lead, we made our way to the entrance shakehole, with its stream disappearing down boulder choked rifts and a concrete tube entrance.
 With my rope tacklesack in tow, I descended the boulder slope past a drippy aven to the first pitch and began rigging the drop.
 There was a ledge traverse and a further ‘Y’-hang to descend the second pitch, but I had been over-generous with the loops further up and found myself short of 2m of rope.
 Stephanie had got to the traverse by then, but I ascended back up and tightened the line and fed the extra rope through the ‘Y’-hang knot.
 It reached, but only just.

 The spray near the landing gave me more cause for concern however.
-The active waterfall dropped to the right, with its water channelled by a small trench in the rock and splashed downwards merrily towards the third pitch.
+The active waterfall dropped to the right, with its water channeled by a small trench in the rock and splashed downwards merrily towards the third pitch.
 There, the profusion of P-bolts was disconcerting, but there were two clear options: a damp route, and an extra-damp route.
 This was lovely.

 The spray, the film of water on the walls, the small jets squirting from unlikely recesses, all combined to make progress unpleasant, but with each lunge for the next bolt, I carried on.
 The traverse continued at high level and I failed to notice an extra bolt around a corner, so my next ‘Y’-hang was rather far from the deviation bolt around the meander.
 Expedition rigging.
 The deviation itself gave me some trouble, as it needed to be quite short to avoid rope rub.